Buying A Reconditioned Piano: Top 5 Tips To Look Out For

 All valid points and valid reasons to have reconditioned instruments on your radar, however almost all of these points can be questioned at some point.

-But before we jump into that, let’s cover what ‘reconditioned’ actually means as it’s a term that in the piano industry is incredibly ambiguous and in some cases, we’ve even seen it to be a false economy.
-Whilst there are hundreds, if not thousands of high quality reconditioned pianos out there that are in fantastic shape and would generally be considered fantastic instruments, if you’re not careful and for those not in the know, it’s easy to fall into a trap of paying more than an instrument is actually worth.
+But before we jump into that, let’s cover what ‘reconditioned’ actually means as it’s a term that in the piano industry is incredibly ambiguous and in some cases.
+Whilst there are hundreds, if not thousands of high quality reconditioned pianos out there that are in fantastic shape and would generally be considered great instruments, if you’re not careful and for those not in the know, it’s easy to fall into a trap of paying more than an instrument is actually worth.

 More Piano Tips & Tricks

-In its simplest form, most well kept pianos can survive around 50-60 years before they need some kind of reconditioning, this could be anything from shaving the hammer felts to replacing the loops, strings or even changing components on the action.
-These jobs are no small task and can easily cost up to or over a few thousand pounds depending on the size of the service job.
+Most well maintained pianos can survive around 50-60 years before they need some kind of reconditioning, this could be anything from major regulation work, reshaping hammer felts to replacing strings, or even changing other components on the action such as the tapes, bushings, etc. These jobs, whilst simple in isolation, are no small task and can easily cost up to or over a few thousand pounds.
 If you’re buying a reconditioned piano, this cost will likely also be included in the piano that you’re buying as either the previous owner or dealer has had to have the piano reconditioned in order for it to be in usable quality…

 However, here’s where we begin entering the areas of contention - as ‘reconditioned’ can mean anything from a full reconditioning, repairing the soundboard or bridges, felts, loops, actions, keys, finish and almost reconditioning the entire instrument outside of the cabinet OR, it can mean simply shaving the hammer felts a tiny bit…and unless you’ve got a full receipt of what work has been done to the instrument, without a technician’s advice there’s no real way of proving what’s been done and the quality of the work.